utilyre/summer/README.md

     </a>
   </h1>
   <p>
-     🔥 Performant utility for generating checksums.
+    A high-performance utility for recursively generating checksums, designed to efficiently process large directories and files, offers a comprehensive API for seamless integration into other applications, ensuring reliable data integrity across various platforms.
   </p>
 </div>